 Our International core faculty teach seminars, direct independent studies and dissertations, and serve as student advisors.
 While the librarian serves on the core faculty, she does so as a part-time research advisor and also provides mini-seminars introducing students to IDSVA's virtual library.

 GEORGE SMITH founded the Institute for Doctoral Studies in the Visual Arts in 2006.
 IDSVA is the first school in the world to offer a PhD in philosophy especially designed for visual artists, curators, and creative scholars.
 Professor Smith serves on the IDSVA Core Faculty and writes on literature, the visual arts, visual culture, psychoanalytic theory, and philosophy of education.
-He is the author of The Artist-Philosopher and New Philosophy (Routledge 2018).
-His forthcoming The Artist-Philosopher and Poetic Hermeneutics is due from Routledge in 2021.
+He is the author of The Artist-Philosopher and New Philosophy (Routledge 2018) and The Artist-Philosopher and Poetic Hermeneutics (Routledge 2021.)

 SIMONETTA MORO is a visual artist with a focus on painting, drawing and mapping practices.
 Her work has been exhibited and published internationally, including White Box, New York; Galleria del Carbone, Ferrara, Italy; BRIC Art House, New York; Center for Architecture, New York; Museum of Contemporary Art, Chicago; the American Academy in Rome, Italy; the Harris Museum, Preston, UK.
 Moro’s research in cartographic aesthetics informs many of her artworks and publications, and the book, Mapping Paradigms in Modern and Contemporary Art: Poetic Cartography (Routledge, 2021).
 Moro holds a PhD in Fine Arts, University of Central Lancashire, Preston, UK; a MA in European Fine Arts, Winchester School of Art, UK; and a BFA in Painting, Accademia di Belle Arti, Bologna, Italy.
 Born in Italy, Simonetta Moro currently lives in New York City.

 DEJAN LUKIĆ is trained as an anthropologist (PhD, Columbia University, 2007).
 His research encompasses continental philosophy, science and religion, art and ecology.
 He is engaged in the development of what could be called avant-garde philosophy and multi-ontology.
 Consequently, he is interested in ways in which art crosses into life.
 He has published two books and numerous catalogue essays.
 He is currently writing a multi-volume manuscript titled “Deranged Vivarium: Variations on Coexistence.”
 He lives and works between two places: the high desert of New Mexico and an Adriatic island in Croatia.